tanweijie123/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 - 2b.
-The Schedule to be added is overlapping with another Schedule.
+The Schedule to be added already exists.

   - 2b1.
 FitEgo shows an error message.